Language Support Services

 I need another language other than the ones listed.
 How do I get my interpreter on the line?

-Will you need interpretation for multiple people in the same language at one event?
+Will you need interpretation for multiple people in the same language for one event?

-Talk and Listen Kits may be the answer.
+- Talk and Listen Kits may be the answer.
 D6 has this helpful tool for large group interpreting.
 An interpreter is set up with the voice-silencing PrivacyMic microphone, which is connected to a transmitter.
 Listeners in the audience are equipped with a receiver.
-Call the Family Center for more information.